Submissions will be open for the 2022 contest in both adult and youth categories from September 1 through October 16.

-The Second Annual Robert Golden Poetry Contest will be judged by Catherine Carter.
+The Fourth Annual Robert Golden Poetry Contest will be judged by Jose Hernandez Diaz.

 Note: Nexus Poets reserves the right to select an additional judge or judge(s) if needed.
-Any and all judges for the Robert Golden Poetry Contest will be unaffiliated with Nexus Poets.
+Any and all judges for the Robert Golden Poetry Contest are and will be unaffiliated with Nexus Poets.

-Click here to use our contact form for any questions about this contest.
+Click here to use our contact form , or email us at for any questions about this contest.